dothedada/solo5/README.md

 ## to-do of the to-do

     - [-] Infrastructure design
+    - [-] Task Token class
+        - Basic task properties
-    - [] Task class
+    - [-] Task class
-        - Task object and properties
+        - Inherit from token and adds priority
-        - add, update
+        - update task, print
     - [] Task input parser
+        - Regex parade
         - ~NLP for parsing the input and create the token for the tasks object
     - [] Task heap
     - [] ToDo manager class